get20/LFCS/README.md

-# LFCS
-Linux Foundation Certified System Administrator (LFCS)
+# Linux Foundation Certified System Administrator (LFCS)

 These are my notes that I have wrote during my preparation for LFCS exam.